MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 > **5) Complex systems run in degraded mode.**
 > A corollary to the preceding point is that complex systems run as broken systems.

---
+???

 Systems can and do function beyond their load limits.

 ---
+class: title
+background-image: url(gears-1236578-1280.jpg)

+.smokescreen[
+# System Load
+]

+---
+class: bigger
 # What Is The Definition Of Load?

-There's no one right answer to this question, but there's a useful answer for this discussion.
+There's no one right answer to this question, but there's a **useful answer** for this discussion.

 --

-Load is the sum of task residence times during an observation interval \\(T\\).
+Load is the **sum of task residence times** during an observation interval

---

-You can use Little's Law to prove that this definition of load is equivalent to average concurrency of tasks queued or in service:
+\\(T\\).
+This is equivalent to average **concurrency** of tasks queued or in
+service:

 \\[
 N = \frac{\sum_{}^{}{R}}{T}
 \\]

+.footnote[
+You can prove this with Little's Law.
+]

 ---
+class: bigger
 # Load, Utilization, And Queueing

-Load (concurrency) is related to utilization and queue length, but it's not the same.
+Load (concurrency) is related to **utilization and queue length**, but it's not the same.

 --
 * Concurrency is the number of requests in process simultaneously.